Aiven-Labs/fish-and-chips-and-kafka/slides/README.rst

 Or alternatively, be explicit::

-  pip install rst2pdf docutils pygments svglibq
+  pip install rst2pdf docutils pygments svglib

 You will also need an appropriate ``make`` program if you want to use the Makefile.